-We are committed to making school a positive experience for all our stakeholders.
+We are committed to making school a positive experience for our community.
 To do this, there are a set of simple rules which make The Studio School a safe, respectful and welcoming place for all.

 Safe & respectful conduct and behaviour means that: